-One way Bayes' theorem is often used in normal thinking is:
+• One way Bayes' theorem is often used is:

 $P(theory|data) \propto P(data|theory) \cdot P(theory)$

 - Here, P(data) has been omitted (doesn't depend on parameters.
 It contributes as a constant normalization). - The trouble being that it is hard to define P(theory) = a "degree of belief" in a theory